Symmetry transformation group arising from the Laplace-Runge-Lenz vector: LRL symmetry transformation group

+In the case $E=0$, the LRL dynamical symmetry transformations \eqref{LRL.transformations} commute, forming an abelian Lie group isomorphic to $\Rnum^3$, which also commutes with the $SO(3)$ group generated by the rotations.

-The LRL dynamical symmetry transformations \eqref{LRL.transformations} have the physical meaning that they preserve energy, while angular momentum and the LRL vector are changed in a specific way that depends on the energy.
+The physical meaning of the LRL dynamical symmetry transformations \eqref{LRL.transformations} is that they preserve energy, while angular momentum and the LRL vector are changed in a specific way that depends on the energy.
 In the case $E<0$, the vectors $\L$ and $\M=\sqrt{2|E|}^{-1}\A$ are rotated, preserving $|\L|^2 +|\M|^2$ and $\L\cdot\M=0$, along with the period $T = 2\pi/\sqrt{2|E|}$ and semi-major axis $a = \kappa/(2|E|)$ of the elliptical orbit.
 Likewise in the case $E>0$, $|\L|^2 -\frac{1}{2}|\A|^2/E$ is preserved, as is the semi-major axis $a = \kappa/(2E)$ of the hyperbolic orbit.
 In the case $E=0$, $\A$ is preserved and $\L$ is shifted by a vector in the plane orthogonal to $\A$.